Earning to give: Earning to give through jobs that may cause harm

-Earning to give has been a subject of debate: High profile individuals and institutions within the movement have disagreed on when it is appropriate to work in morally controversial jobs.
+High profile individuals and institutions within the movement have disagreed on when it is appropriate to work in morally controversial jobs.
 William MacAskill argued in 2014 that sufficient donations might justify an otherwise morally controversial career, since the impact of taking an unethical job is small if someone else would have taken it regardless, while the impact of the donations could be large.
-Singer compared it to the moral dilemma of whether or not to take a job at an investment bank to the decision to go fight on the front lines rather than stand guard in a death camp.
+Singer compared it to the moral dilemma of whether to go fight on the front lines rather than stand guard in a death camp.
 According to Singer, from a consequentialist point of view, one should first of all consider whether one's role will make a difference.
-If you are easily replaceable with someone else, getting fired would not bring any benefit to the community, while, if you advance your career, it will be possible to make generous donations to trusted charities.
+If easily replaceable with someone else, getting fired would not bring any benefit to the community, whereas career advancement makes it possible to donate generously to trusted charities.
 Equally, a soldier who decided to sacrifice himself at the front rather than be employed in a death camp would result in his probable death and his replacement in the camp with someone who might be a sadistic murderer.
 According to Kenan Malik, "Not only does this logic defy our moral intuitions, it can also be applied less distastefully to justify almost any action, including Bankman-Fried’s.
 He might have scammed investors but at least he gave more money to charity than another scammer might have done".

-Singer has also said that even those who take a job complicit in causing harm can, for example, lobby the organization to change its harmful practices, which may be easier to do from their position inside the organization, or quit and blow the whistle on the organization, which might not be possible without gaining information while on the job.
+Singer has also said that even those who take a job complicit in causing harm can, for example, lobby the organization to change its harmful practices, which may be easier to do from their position inside the organization.
+Or they could quit and blow the whistle on the organization, which might not be possible without gaining information while on the job.
 In 2017, 80,000 Hours recommended that it is better to avoid careers that do significant direct harm, even if it seems like the negative consequences could be outweighed by donations.
 This is because the harms from such careers may be hidden or otherwise hard to measure.